2025-2026 Academic Catalog

 Exploration and analysis of relevant K-12 pedagogical approaches, methods and strategies needed to convey to a diverse population state and professional standards-based curricula.
 Development, adaptation and evaluation of materials for implementation in lesson planning and assessment for teaching English to speakers of other languages to particular groups of different ages, ability levels and cultural backgrounds.
 Inclusion of strategies that foster both language acquisition and academic achievement in speaking, reading, writing and listening.
 Field Work: 30 hours.

-This course prepares students to implement a teacher research (action research/self-study) project in the second course of a two-course sequence that serves as a requirement for the capstone experience in the Curriculum and Instruction: English as a Second Language master’s degree.
-Students enrolled in this program will develop a plan of inquiry that addresses how teachers can enhance student learning in their classrooms for culturally and linguistically diverse students.
-Capstone projects will include reflective action and implications for pedagogical practices.
-Prerequisite: B or higher in EDU-6500 and SPED-6050.
+This course prepares students to implement a teacher inquiry (e.g., action research, self-study, practitioner research project, other) project in the second course of a two-course sequence that serves as a requirement for the capstone experience in the Master of Arts in Curriculum and Instruction with the ESL and/or Bilingual Endorsements (CIE).
+Through their teacher inquiry students participate in gaining a deeper understanding of their own teaching identity, enhanced modes of inquiry, and methods for improving the quality of education.
+Students enrolled in the CIE program will develop a plan of inquiry that addresses how teachers can cultivate student learning in their classrooms for culturally and linguistically diverse students.
+B or higher in ESL-6640 is required for ESL-6556.
+Prerequisite: B or higher in EDU-6500, SPED-6050, ESL-6027, ESL-6300, ESL-6350, ESL-6610, ESL-6620, and ESL-6630.

 ESL-6950: Independent Study in English as a Second Language (1-6 hours)